Easy, delicious, no-bake Pumpkin Spice Bars! Made with whole foods ingredients, these snack bars are vegan, gluten-free, nut-free.

-Well, as much as I tried to resist it – fall is here.
-Which brings: pumpkin everything!
+Well, as much as I tried to resist it, fall is here – and so are Pumpkin Spice Bars!

 Every year I feel I drag myself into fall, holding on to summer produce and the carefree summer clothes.
 This year, I noticed as I was clinging to the raw foods of summer, I wasn’t feeling great.
 Not sick, but my digestion wasn’t feeling the same.
 So, I started eating more cooked foods and warming soups.
 I noticed a difference within a day or two.

-These pumpkin spice bars are a little deceiving.
-They taste every bit like other pumpkin treats, yet they are made with pumpkin seeds, not pumpkin flesh.
+These snack bars taste every bit like other pumpkin treats, yet they are made with pumpkin seeds, not pumpkin puree.
 The dried apricots help enhance the pumpkin flavor, along with the spices.

 I’ve had this recipe in my pocket for quite a while now.
 It was actually one I had planned to include in PPF, but as I’ve mentioned a couple of times, I had to cut down the recipe content.
 Dang it!
 I hate that!
 But, I do love sharing the recipe with you now.

 The frosting is… well… a must.
 Just don’t skip it, okay?
 The bars will be okay without it.
 But why bother making them without it?
 If you’re going to take the time to make these Pumpkin Spice Bars, do yourself the favor of investing the extra 5-10 minutes to whip up the simple frosting.

 Don’t let me hear any of you making these without the frosting, k?
 That’s all I have to say about that. 😁 And, if you are averse to using coconut butter and don’t have nut allergies, try the cashew butter option!

 Since these bars are nut-free, they can be packed in lunch.
 I’d classify them as more of a sweet snack than a full-fledged dessert.
 But, up to you!

 Enjoy, guys.
 Do let me know how you like them! x Dreena